 The goal of this project is to connect anthropological measures of religious belief around the world to detailed measures of local climate, particularly rainfall.
 The idea is that religious authorities are more respected in areas where the climate is more predictable, since authorities in such places may be thought to have successfully intervened in the world, by answering a prayer for rain.
 The RA would join a team that is working on analyzing the data to test this idea.
 The contribution of the RA would be to gather, clean and compare global datasets that cover the local climate at a fine geographic scale.
 The RA would also create tables, graphs and maps to present the analysis of the resulting dataset.

-Experience in statistical analysis packages such as R, Stata, Matlab or Python is expected.
-Experience working with geographic data is a strong plus.
-The RA would join a team led by Assistant Professors Jose-Antonio Espin-Sanchez and Nicholas Ryan, and including other RAs working on different aspects of the analysis.
+The main qualification sought is experience in Python or another scripting language for use in scraping and cleaning the local climate data.
+Experience in statistical analysis packages such as R, Stata or Matlab is a plus.
+The RA would join a team led by Assistant Professors Jose-Antonio Espin-Sanchez and Nicholas Ryan, and including several other RAs working on different aspects of the analysis.